larammerce/docs/8.x/getting-started/installation.md

 #### Install MongoDB

-By default, MongoDB is used as the logs 'DB' for the Larammerce system.
+By default, MongoDB is used as the `logs DB` for the Larammerce system.
 To install mongoDB follow these steps:

-- Create the following file `/etc/yum.repos.d/mongodb-org-4.4.repo`.
+- Create the `mongodb-org-4.4.repo` file in the `/etc/yum.repos.d/` directory.

 ```bash
 vim /etc/yum.repos.d/mongodb-org-4.4.repo
 ```
-- Put the following in the file and then save it:
+- Put the following codes in the file and then save it:

 ```repo
 [mongodb-org-4.4]